Brake Pads vs Rotors

-Because a car's wheels rotate quickly driving normal driving, and a vehicle typically weighs a lot, brake pads undergo extreme stress every time you slow down or come to a stop.
+Because a car’s wheels rotate quickly driving normal driving, and a vehicle typically weighs a lot, brake pads undergo extreme stress every time you slow down or come to a stop.
 This means they can wear down pretty quickly.
-In fact, if brake pads get to below a quarter of an inch, they'll need to be replaced as soon as possible.
+In fact, if brake pads get to below a quarter of an inch, you’ll need to schedule a service appointment as soon as possible.

 If you don’t replace the brake pads, that can severely damage the rotors.
 If dirt or sand get on the brake pad and cause deep grooves on the rotors, then that’ll result in a costly brake rotor replacement.